CW67/FYP_FGCRCgit/README.md

 To run the system, run /main/mainUI

-ImageTest contains model building notebook
+Source code for model building can be found in 'cnn model build' folder

 4 classifiers included in here